Forms Validation

 Rules

-We add validation rules to controls with the addRule()
+We add validation rules to controls using the addRule()

 method.
 The first parameter is the rule, the second is the